You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 Disclosure: This post contains an affiliate link.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

-What to Know About Nutrition as Construction Workers
+What to Know About Nutrition

 Think of food like fuel.
 If you put garbage in, you’ll feel like garbage.
-If you eat good you will feel good.
+If you eat good, you will feel good.

 Different foods have different effects, some giving you energy on the job, while others will help with recovery at home and overall health.